digital-asset/daml/UNRELEASED.md

 However, the set of the exposed metrics (related to the Index DB) was changed.

 #### Impact
-Each of the following metrics is a family of database related metrics that start with that prefix.
+Each of the following metrics is a family of metrics that start with that prefix.

 The following index db metrics were added:
 - daml_index_db_flat_transactions_stream_translation*